0xAnalyst/Cyber_Security_Career_Path/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repo contains only quality verified training material/courses/labs that helps you establish and advance cyber career.
+This repo contains only quality verified training material/courses/labs that helps you establish and advance your cyber career.
 ## Roadmap

 - [ ] Add CTI and other Cyber Security Fields